ChiefGyk3D/twitch-and-toot/README.md

 I am looking to grab ideas from this project here https://github.com/Siddhart/Twitch-Discord-Bot for Discord but imitate it to do the same on Mastodon.

-In its current state this does not work.
+In its current state it needs more testing but seems to work

+Enter all variables into config.json

 End goal of the project is to